 5. Review of 2017: digital-first organizations more likely to have exceeded business goals

 There is also a focus on optimizing creative workflows to facilitate the rapid creation and deployment of content across multiple platforms.
 Around half (51%) of marketers rank this as very important for their business, though this percentage has fallen from 53% last year.
-It is worrying that this figure has not climbed as it has become more crucial than ever for organisations – especially enterprise businesses – to be able to create, maintain and control workflows with minimum friction.
+It is worrying that this figure has not climbed as it has become more crucial than ever for organizations – especially enterprise businesses – to be able to create, maintain and control workflows with minimum friction.

 PROPORTION OF COMPANY RESPONDENTS RATING THESE INTERNAL FACTORS AS ‘VERY IMPORTANT’ IN DELIVERING A GREAT CUSTOMER EXPERIENCE OVER THE COMING YEAR (source)

 Investment in integrated technology solutions can allow companies to automate, optimize, and personalize at scale, in a way that simply isn’t feasible if you are relying on manual input to make this happen.
 The right processes and workflows are paramount, but only 17% of companies strongly agree they have ‘streamlined workflows that allow them to respond to increasing demands from new channels’.

 “Top-performing companies are twice as likely as their mainstream peers to classify themselves as digital-first (18% versus 9%).”